RocketChat/docs-old/contributing/developing/README.md

 ["Contributing to Open Source"][contributing].

 ## Getting Started
 You can find our projects [here](https://github.com/RocketChat).
 Go to the Issues tab and when you find something you would like to work on just comment on it and we will add an [In Progress label][progress_label].

+#CRASH THAT LINTER

-If you already have a work in progress pull request open for that issue you can simply link that issue on your pull request or write `Closes #ISSUE_NUMBER` where the `ISSUE_NUMBER` is the number in the end of the link url.
+If you already have a work in progress pull request open for that issue you can simply link that issue on your pull request or
+* I Like Rockets
+write `Closes #ISSUE_NUMBER` where the `ISSUE_NUMBER` is the number in the end of the link url.

 **Where to Find Tasks:**